CodeWith-Sanchit/todo_apps/README.md

 - Option to Update TODO

 ## Developer Guide
-- To install node modules and start all applications run the following command `npm run dev`
+- To install node modules and start all applications, run the following command `npm run dev`